ADD-SP/ngx_waf/docs/guide/faq.md

 ## fork() failed while spawning "worker process" (12: Cannot allocate memory)

 It may be caused by excessive use of `nginx -s reload`.
 The module requests some memory when reading the configuration, but somehow the memory is not released immediately after `nginx -s reload`, so frequent `nginx -s reload` in a short period of time will most likely cause this error.

+## Can I change the rules at runtime?

+No, this module only reads the rules when nginx starts and not afterwards.